lzrrrrrrr/RF-Fingerprinting-MS-RANet/README.md

-A Radio Frequency Fingerprint Open Set Identification Method Combining Multi-Scale Wavelets and Hypersphere Representation
+# A Radio Frequency Fingerprint Open Set Identification Method Combining Multi-Scale Wavelets and Hypersphere Representation
+## What is it?